tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 Setting a value to "Y" or "D" in the "Recommended" column requires IETF Standards Action {{!RFC8126}}.
 Any state transition to or from a "Y" or "D" value requires IESG Apporval.
 Not all items defined in Standards Track RFCs need to be set to "Y" or "D".
 Any item not otherwise specified is set to "N".
+The column is blank for values that are unassigned or reserved unless specifically set.

+## Recommended Note {#rec-note}

+Existing registries have a note on the meaning of the recommended column.
+For the registries discussed in the subsequent sections this note is updated with a sentence describing the 'D' vaue as follows:

+Note:

+: If "Recommended" column is set to "N", it does not necessarily mean that it is flawed; rather, it indicates that the item either has not been through the IETF consensus process, has limited applicability, or is intended only for specific use cases.
+If the "Recommended" column is set to "D" the item is discouraged and SHOULD NOT or MUST NOT be used.

 # TLS ExtensionType Values

 In order to refect the changes in the Recommended column allocation, IANA SHALL update the TLS ExtensionType Values registry as follows:

-- Change the registry policy to:
+- Change the registration procedure to:

 ~~~
     Values with the first byte in the range 0-254 (decimal) are assigned
     via Specification Required [RFC8126].
 Values with the first byte
     255 (decimal) are reserved for Private Use [RFC8126].
 Setting a
     "Recommended" column value to Y or D requires Standards Action {{!RFC8126}}.
-    IESG Approval is REQUIRED for any other transition.
+    Any state transition to or from a "Y" or "D" value requires
+    IESG Apporval.
 ~~~

 - Add a reference to this document under the reference heading.